hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 .
 0x820348f8:ctfmon.exe                              1012   1488      1     69 2019-06-09 16:02:30 UTC+0000
 ```

 Hmmm...
 There's a couple of interesting processes there.
 Notepad, VirtualBox, something on the command line.
-But before we dive into the processes, let inspect easy things like the clipboard:
+Before we dive into the processes, let inspect easy things like the clipboard:

 ```
 $> vol.py -f memdmp --profile WinXPSP2x86 clipboard